yousefelassal/quote-cron/README.md

 > Life's challenges are not supposed to paralyze you, they're supposed to help you discover who you are.

 > A friendship founded on business is better than a business founded on friendship.

+> To climb steep hills requires a slow pace at first.